literalpie/Annotated-Angular-Roadmap/README.md

 Some more details in [Angular biweekly meeting notes](https://docs.google.com/document/d/1rC5dz7AkCZP813daT_bccbS-20OLmXgBVi50CSKx148/pub) from March 23, 2021.

+The partial compiler for libraries won't become default until Angular 13.

 ## 🤫 Ensure smooth adoption for future RxJS changes (v7 and beyond)

 No public movement yet. rxjs seems to work fine with Angular 12-next.6 in my simple project.

+Here's [one PR](https://github.com/angular/angular/pull/41590) that aims to improve some compatibility with the latest versions of RxJS.

 ## 🚧 Transition the Angular language service to Ivy